 5. Create a home office.
 Depending on your living situation, having a dedicated home office can help maintain the needed separation between work time and family time.
 It also helps you get some tax deductions, at least if you run your own business (talk to your accountant about that).

-6. What about the kids?
-This one can be hard to tackle, and a lot will depend on your unique family circumstances.
-My wife is a full-time homemaker, so naturally she manages the children while I am translating on the computer or interpreting in court.
+7. What about the kids?
+This one can be hard to tackle, and a lot will depend on your unique family circumstances and the age of your children.
+My wife is a full-time homemaker, so naturally she manages our high schooler (the rest of the flock are in college) while I am translating on the computer or interpreting in court.
 The situation can be a bit more challenging for dual-income or single-parent households.
 This is where the added flexibility of telecommuting comes into play and may enable you to schedule your working hours around those of your spouse.
 If the other parent lives elsewhere, hopefully the two of you can coordinate childcare.

-If regular school is suspended because of COVID-19, ideally your kids will attend school online (that is the case of my children).
+If regular school is suspended because of COVID-19, ideally your kids will attend school online (last spring, we had two telecommuting students at home).
 Depending on your kids’ age and level of independence, having them work on school projects while you take care of your job may be mutually compatible – even if the situation requires you to violate item 5 above.